 As was true in buying a rod and reel, before looking at fly fishing boats you need to decide what type of water you will be fishing.

-As we continue our study of fly fishing basics, why would you want to buy a fly fishing boat in the first place?
+But, as we continue our study of fly fishing basics, why would you want to buy a fly fishing boat in the first place?

 Lets take a look at some of the options available for fly fishing boats.